George III’s private retreat

 William (later William IV) had ten illegitimate children by his long-term mistress, actress Dorothea Jordan, whom he abandoned to marry Princess Adelaide.

 Edward, Duke of Kent and and his Duchess Victoire won the ‘baby race’ by producing a daughter, born just nine months after the wedding.

 This baby was destined for greatness: christened Alexandrina Victoria this little girl would grow up to become Queen Victoria.

-Victoria’s great-great-grandaughter, our present day Queen Elizabeth II, celebrated her 80th birthday in 2006 with a family dinner party at Kew.
+Victoria’s great-great-grandaughter, Queen Elizabeth II, celebrated her 80th birthday in 2006 with a family dinner party at Kew.

 Image: Victoire, Duchess of Kent with Princess Victoria (after Beechey) c1824.
 The infant Victoria holds a miniature portrait of her late father.
 Royal Collection Trust/© Her Majesty Queen Elizabeth II 2017.